albertz/commandergenius/alienblaster/readme.txt

 of a bug in my SDL implementation application will crash.
 Back key is mapped to Escape, and both Menu and cursor keys center / trackball click are mapped to Enter.
-Newer Android phones like HTC Evo have no keyboard at all, so there are just 3 usable keys - Menu, Volume Up and Volume Down.
+Newer Android phones like HTC Evo have no keyboard at all, so there are just 3 usable keys - Menu, Volume Up and Volume Down (and Escape of course).
 Because of that the accelerometer is configured to trigger cursor key events.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove all files from project/jni/application/src and put glxgears.c there to check if it works.